montreyw/Theme-Redesign-and-SEO-Overhaul/README.md

 - [x] Remove Main Stage from all pages but the Front
 - [x] Normalize posts on Videos, Album Reviews and others
 - [x] Widen Latest Posts on mobile view
+- [ ] Make all comment-counts (facebook, disqus, native) reflect in the posts-grid comment count
+- [ ] Look into Facebook native comments solution
 - [ ] Implement Colorful Genre Bar from old.V2
 - [ ] Add unique headers to individual category pages
 - [ ] Remove all MP3 links from posts